omegat-org/plugin-skeleton/README.md

 ## Test report

-You can see test result report at `build/reports/` with your favorit web browser.
+You will find a test results report at `build/reports/` and can show it with your favorite web browser.

-## Install
+## Installation

-Please download zip file from Github release.
-You can get jar file from zip distribution.
+You can get a plugin jar file from zip/tgz distribution file.
 OmegaT plugin should be placed in `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on your operating system.